stffrdhrn/stffrdhrn.github.io/_drafts/gcc_passes.md

 get into, as I don't really know what they are.
 You can find a list of all passes in [gcc/passes.def](https://github.com/stffrdhrn/gcc/blob/or1k-port/gcc/passes.def).

-In this post we will concentrate on the RTL passes as this is what most of the backend influences.
-The passes interesting for our port are the RTL passes:
+In this post we will concentrate on the RTL passes as this is what most of our backend port influences.
+The passes interesting for our port are:

  - expand
  - vregs
  - split
  - combine
  - ira
- - reload (now lra)
+ - LRA/reload

 ## An Example